jstromsoe/reach-docs/docs/gps-post-processing.md

 ![image](img/post-processing/rtkpost_setting2_ar.png)

 * Switch to "Positions" tab.
 * Select "Base Station".
-Default setting is "RINEX Header Position".
+Choose "Average of Single Position" for any log to average single point solution or "RINEX Header Position" to use approximate position in RINEX .obs header.

 ![image](img/post-processing/rtkpost_positions_base.png)

 * Press "OK" button and "Execute" in the main window.
 * You'll see green process bar.
 Wait untill "done" label.
+It could take quiet a lot of time if your logs are big.
+In that case window could not answer.
+Just chill and relax.

 ![image](img/post-processing/rtkpost_execute.png)